CS2103JAN2017-W14-B2/main/docs/UserGuide.md

  * `list`<br>
   `unmark 1 2`<br>
   Unmarks the first and second tasks.
-  If any of the tasks is recurring, the it's dates will be updated
+  If any of the tasks is recurring, both its start and end dates (if present) will be incremented based on its recurrence type.

  * `find meeting`<br>
  `unmark 1`<br>
  Unmarks the first task in the result of the `find`. <br>
- If the task is recurring, it;s dates will be updated
+ If the task is recurring, both its start and end dates (if present) will be incremented based on its recurrence type.

 ### 3.13.
 Undoing a command : `undo / u`